thecont1/ngl-storyteller/README.md

 - Modern web technologies for interactive presentations
 - René Magritte collection on WikiArt Visual Art Encyclopedia

-## 📄 License
+## 🍏 License

-This project is open source and available under the MIT License.
+This project is open source and available under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 ## 🍏 Acknowledgments